vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin search-jar.md

 🔗 Connector version to use

 By default, for each connector, the latest available version on Confluent Hub is used

+🎓 Tip: set to " " in order to select the version dynamically

 | Attributes      | &nbsp;
 |-----------------|-------------
-| Default Value:  | latest
+| Conflicts With: | *--connector-zip*

 #### *--class CLASS*